djriefler/Scribble/API - iOS.md

     func didDisconnectPeripheral()

 ### didFailToConnectWithBlueTooth
-Event occurs when Bluetooth is found disabled
+Event occurs when Bluetooth is found disabled.

-    func didFailToConnectWithBlueTooth(_ error: NSError) **Parameters**:
+    func didFailToConnectWithBlueTooth(_ error: NSError)

+**Parameters**:

 | Attribute | Type | Description |
 | ------- | ------------ | ------------ |
 | *error* | **NSError**  | The reason for failure. |

 ### didPeripheralCaptured
-Event occurs when the peripheral captures a new color
+Event occurs when the peripheral captures a new color.

 	func didPeripheralCaptured (_ color: UIColor)

 **Parameters**:

 | Attribute | Type | Description |
 | ------- | ------------ | ------------ |
 | *color* | **UIColor**  | The color that the peripheral captured. |